SaadFarooq1801/Frame/README.md

 In this repo you will find 3 different programs; Image display, msg display, & live translation.

+live translation has only been tested on mac, testing on window devices still in progress.
+(It may or may not work)

 lua is the main programming language frame, it allows direct communication with the frame’s hardware peripherals.
 Make sure lua files/folder are present when running "image display" & "live_translation".